 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

 You also need to keep your skills up to date through the completion of 10 continuing education hours each year.
+That’s right in line with ASHA requirements for the CCC-SLP as well, so you can keep up both credentials without duplicating effort.

 The Maine Speech-Language-Hearing Association offers continuing education opportunities in the form of a yearly conference course, conventional courses, and other programs.
 They also offer a connection to a statewide professional network, career advancement assistance, and professional advocacy.